Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Schools watch for specific behaviours during group tasks:

-The golden line to teach: "I agree with what [name] said about X, but I think we could also consider..."
+"I agree with what [name] said about X, but I think we could also consider..."

 This shows you're listening, building on others' ideas, and contributing constructively.
 Schools notice this behaviour immediately.